Valparaiso Moraine: Thickness of the drift

 The drift across the Valparaiso moraine and outwash plains is the result of repetitive ice advances and intervening recessions.
 This drift and the drift from the previous ice sheets of the Illinoian and Iowan glacial periods are present across northeastern Illinois and northwestern Indiana.
 The early Wisconsin drift are similar to that of the Valparaiso drift that identification of each period is not currently possible.

 Preservation

-Moraine Nature Preserve is located north of Valparaiso, Indiana, east of State Route 49 and south of US Route 6 on County Road 750 North (Meska Rd).
+Moraine Nature Preserve is located north of Valparaiso, Indiana.
 Indiana Department of Natural Resources maintains 809 acres.
 The preserve has numerous trails through rolling ridges and steep hills left by the glaciers.
 The area includes potholes and a shallow pond.
 It is covered by a mature beech-maple forest on the high ground and buttonbush and black willow in the ravines, potholes and near the pond.

 Correlative moraines

 The Lake Erie basin has two moraines of the same age as the Valparaiso Moraine: the Mississinewa Moraine and the Union Moraine.
 These moraines formed from the Lake Erie Lobe of the continental glacier.
 In Michigan the Kalamazoo Moraine is of the same time period.
-It is the result of the Saginaw lobe of the Laurentian glacier.
+It is the result of the Saginaw lobe of the Laurentian ice sheet.